zxc2007/Anonymous/README.md

  </p>
 <p align="center">
   <img src="Logo.png" width="100">
   Anonymous is a decentralized international hac acktivist group formed in 2003.
-Its members can be distinguished in public by wearing a Guy Fawkes mask or commonly known as V for Vendetta
+Its members can be distinguished in public by wearing a Guy Fawkes mask or commonly known as V for Vendetta.
 </p>
 <p align="center">
   <a href="https://www.python.org">